norsk-helsearkiv/nhareg/readme.md

 ## Running
 The project runs on Linux containers, be sure to configure Docker to use the right containers for this project.

+When running the image make sure that a MySQL database is running.

 Run by using Docker:
 ```
 docker run -e <env var> -e <env var> -p <port> -p <port> nhareg